 We need your help to prioritize state and federal relief funds and support for KenCrest’s community services.
 Congress and state legislators need to hear from constituents that programs for children, families, and individuals with disabilities are important to the community and need pandemic relief funding.
 Click on KenCrest’s COVID-19 Advocacy Action Center to help advocate for these services.

 Get Out and Vote

-Follow our CEO’s Blog for additional information about KenCrest’s advocacy initiatives and how you can be a part of them.
+- Blog: Follow our CEO’s Blog for additional information about KenCrest’s advocacy initiatives.

 - Contact: Contact KenCrest Government Relations to partner together and advocate for children, family, and disability issues.